 Filmed during the Spring of 1928, the opening scene of ‘Should Married Men Go Home?’ is one in contrast to reality.
-Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for a second film in a row) sit cuddling on the sofa, yet behind closed doors Oliver’s actual marriage with wife Myrtle was far from blissful.
+Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for the second film in a row) sit cuddling on the sofa, yet behind closed doors, Oliver’s actual marriage with wife Myrtle was far from blissful.
 Myrtle suffered from alcoholism and, despite the genuine love and affection that the two had for each other, her addiction took a heavy toll on the couple, eventually ending in divorce in 1937.

 I continually find it incredible that despite all the heartache (Stan’s love-life was also turbulent for many years), Stan and Oliver were able to put their private lives to one-side, on something of a daily basis, and create arguably the most natural-looking and funniest comedy the world has ever seen.
 But, that is what they did.

 Despite the title, marriage is not the driving theme of ‘Should Married Men Go Home?’, that honour is bestowed upon another of the real-life loves of Oliver Hardy – golf.
 Oliver was a mad-keen golfer and would spend much of his spare time on the golf course, whilst Stan stayed at the studio, editing, writing, creating and developing the team’s comedy.

 In his affectionate biography ‘Babe: The Life of Oliver Hardy’, author John McCabe explains how Hardy suggested a golf-themed comedy to the boys’ Supervising Director, Leo McCarey and, in agreement, the Roach Studio’s team set to work creating one.